Syllabi 2011-2023 | JCS

 ARTS 2348 - 02: Digital Media

-Second Section of Digital Media (meets 4:30pm-7:25pm - syllabus identical otherwise)
+Second Section of Digital Media (meeting 4:30pm-7:25pm - syllabus identical otherwise)

 ARTS 4336 - 01: Multimedia and Emerging Design